Ingredients to Avoid for Low Porosity Hair: A Comprehensive Guide

 Synthetic waxes are mostly petroleum-derived organic molecules added to impart emollience, viscosity, stability, and texture to the hair product formulation.

-They are mostly based on polyethylene polymeric chains having large molecular structures and weights.
+They are primarily based on polyethylene polymeric chains having large molecular structures and weights.
 Unfortunately, they are heavy, difficult to degrade in effluent water, and are not environmentally friendly.

-Consequently, those with low-porosity hair should avoid theses synthetics and opt for natural alternatives instead.
+Consequently, those with low-porosity hair should avoid these synthetics and opt for natural alternatives.

 Examples of synthetic waxes are: